 One advantage of the administrative character of the city is that Beijing is laid out in a square and organized on a grid pattern, so it is relatively easy to find your way around.

 Most importantly, most Beijing people speak Chinese with standard pronunciation, which is a big help not only for understanding what people say but also for maintaining accurate pronunciation in your own spoken Chinese.

-While you are in Beijing, you will have the opportunity to immerse yourself in many aspects as possible of Chinese culture.
+While you are in Beijing, you will have the opportunity to immerse yourself in as many aspects as possible of Chinese culture.
 You will visit important monuments associated with Chinese tradition, such as the Great Wall and the Forbidden City.
-You will also learn about China's more recent tradition by visiting such places as the Museum of evolutionary History and Tiananmen Square.
+You will also learn about China's more recent tradition by visiting such places as the Museum of Evolutionary History and Tiananmen Square.
 Finally, you'll have the chance to finish your evening at a Chinese opera with a popular music concert or a film aimed at the mass audience.